Part of South Dublin amateur drama since 1983

 Most years, we produce one or two full length productions, a Christmas Variety show, competitive one-act and longer plays for the festival circuit and a summer Shakespeare.
 Workshops designed to improve our skills are on-going throughout the year.
 The company has presented high standard theatrical productions in a wide range of genres over the years.

-In August 2009 Balally Players was chosen to represent Ireland at the Mondial du Theatre (World Festival of Theatre) in Monaco.
-More information on that and all other past performances can be found on the Productions page.
+More information on all our past performances can be found on the Productions page.

 Top of this page

-Balally Players Committee for 2011 - 2012
+Balally Players Committee for 2024

 Chairman